zyonzarhaf/book_notes/functional_programming/the_recursive_book_of_recursion.md

 ### Summing Numbers in an Array

 This problem can be solved by using the head-tail technique, which consists of splitting the recursive function's array argument into two parts: head and tail.
+By doing this we are able to pass a smaller array with each recursive call, until we end up passing an empty array (the base case, which has the sum of 0).

 ```python